Sunday, 2 June 2024

 “Think of the last six hundred or seven hundred years of degradation when grown-up men by hundreds have been discussing for years whether we should drink a glass of water with the right hand or the left, whether the hand should be washed three times or four times, whether we should gargle five or six times.
 What can you expect from men who pass their lives in discussing such momentous questions as these and writing most learned philosophies on them!

-But such discussions also occur amongst Muslims who have elaborated hygienic rules.
+But such discussions also occur amongst Muslims who have elaborate hygienic rules.
 Western Christianity was a bit different in that neglect of the body could be considered a higher type of Spirituality.
 Still, the fact is such discussions occupy very little of the time of savants.

 It must also be remembered that Vivekananda was a Kayastha and thus liked taking a dig at the Brahmins who, he supposed, were obsessed with such trivial questions.
 Anti-Brahminism was becoming popular in Tamil Nadu.